Experienced anglers consider St. Augustine one of the best fishing destinations in the state.

 A popular spot for knowledgeable surfcasters is around the inlet at Vilano Beach, especially in the area from the jetty on the Atlantic side west to Porpoise Point.
 (It's best to avoid fishing from the jetty itself — the footing is dangerous and the rocks can be unstable.)

-Local bait shops can help visitors decide if this is a good time to try something new, and some offer surf fishing equipment rentals as well.
+Local bait shops can help visitors decide if it's is a good time to try something new, and some offer surf fishing equipment rentals as well.

 St. Augustine Bait and Tackle Shops